TransposeData/docs/docs/custom-endpoints/create.md

 ## 2. Deploy the Query as a Custom Endpoint

-Once you've created a query, you can deploy it as a Custom Endpoint by clicking the "Deploy as Custom Endpoint" button in the top right corner of the Playground.
+Once you've created a query, you can deploy it as a Custom Endpoint by clicking the "Deploy to Endpoint" button in the top right corner of the Playground.

 You can choose to add this query as a new version for an existing endpoint, or to create a new endpoint from scratch.
 For this example, we'll create a new endpoint.
 Click 'New Endpoint', and give your endpoint a descriptive name.